It is the fastest week in media, ladies and gentlemen.

 Our desired outcome is all that matters.

-A writer for this is Jonah Goldberg writing here, National Review Online concomitantly with the New York Times.
+A writer for this is Jonah Goldberg writing here at National Review Online concommittingly with the New York Post.

-York Post, a writer for the website Gauker recently penned a self-described rant on the pressing need to arrest charge and imprison people who deny global warming.
+The writer for the website Gawker recently penned a self-described rant on the pressing need to arrest, charge, and imprison people who deny global warming.

 Now, in fairness, this guy, Adam Weinstein, doesn't want mass arrests.